-For the most comprehensive explanations and resources, visit the Student Employment page.
+For the most comprehensive explanations and resources, particularly for work study, visit the Student Employment page.

 Many kinds of jobs listings are available on this site.

 All Star Jobs is a directory of recruiters, job banks, employers, career specific job boards, resume and career resources.

 The "#1 Entry Level Job Site."

 Discover opportunities, reviews, salaries, tips, and trends, all generally geared toward applicants with more experience (alumni).
 For current students, this site is useful for exploring career paths.